sharontlin/ctf-writeups/NSA-Codebreakers-2019/Task-2-Permissions.md

 The AndroidManifest.XML file showed the app permissions.
 Since there wasn't a CERT.RSA in the /META-INF folder, finding the certs was a bit trickier.

+I used [ripgrep](https://github.com/BurntSushi/ripgrep) to find that the issue may have been that the APK wasn't built and deployed in Android Studio.

 ## Flags

 INTERNET